HaoruiZhang/gatk-protected/scripts/cnv_wdl/germline/README.md

   ``gCNVSingleSampleWorkflow.ref_fasta_dict`` -- path to reference dict file ``gCNVSingleSampleWorkflow.ref_fasta_fai`` -- path to reference fasta fai file ``gCNVSingleSampleWorkflow.gatk_jar`` -- absolute path to gatk-protected.jar
-  ``gCNVSingleSampleWorkflow.targets`` -- (optional) Target file (NOT in bed format) that was used to describe the baits in capture (exome) samples.
-Please run ``ConvertBedToTargetFile`` to convert a BED file to a target file.
-If provided, then WES workflow will be run; otherwise, WGS workflow will be run.
+  ``gCNVSingleSampleWorkflow.targets`` -- (optional) Target file (NOT in BED format) corresponding to the genomic loci of enriched targets in WES sample (e.g. Agilent, Illumina, etc).
+Please run ConvertBedToTargetFile to convert a BED file to a target file.
+If provided, then WES workflow will be run; otherwise, WGS workflow will be run

 #### Fields of germline CNV cohort calling workflow